 13. The PACE calls on “(…) GRVA to conduct a human rights impact assessment as part of its preparatory work on future regulation of autonomous vehicles (…)”

 14. A “Human Rights Impact Assessment (HRIA)” is defined as a process for systematically identifying, predicting and responding to the potential human rights impacts of a business operation, capital project, government policy, or trade agreement.
 It is designed to complement a company or government’s other impact assessment and due diligence processes and to be framed by appropriate international human rights principles and conventions.
-There are examples of HRIA exercises performed in the context of free trades agreements: in 2017 for example, the UN Economic Commission for Africa published a Human Rights Impact Assessment of the African Continental Free Trade Area (CFTA).
+There are examples of HRIA exercises performed in the context of free trades agreements: in 2017, for example, the UN Economic Commission for Africa published a Human Rights Impact Assessment of the African Continental Free Trade Area (CFTA).

 III.
 Possible GRVA responses to the CoE letter